About the Festival

 The folk festival has come a long way since our first day of dance in 1992.
-It has grown into a full and varied weekend of music and dance.
+It started out as a festival of dance where the evening concerts were mainly to thank and entertain the dancers; rather than the full and varied weekend of music and dance its grown into.

-The whole idea was to extend the summer season, so the Festival always takes place two weeks after August bank holiday; that’s after the schools go back, and make it feel like a late summer.
+The whole idea was to extend the summer, so the Festival always takes place two weeks after August bank holiday; that’s after the schools go back, making it feel like a late summer.

 Supporting Local Charities

 Here’s our Treasurer Matt Piper and chairperson Jon Baker, were recently handing over a cheque for £200 to Lewis Manning’s local manager Heidi Stearn.

 “As a local festival we aim to help local good causes, donating any surplus after the festival is finished each year.
 Since Lewis Manning opened their shop this year we’ve become much more aware of the great work they do for families across Purbeck and wanted to help”

 Lewis-Manning Hospice Care opened a new shop in Swanage this year to help fund their work for those with life-limiting illnesses and their families across East Dorset.
 As a local charity they deliver a much needed service to the local community in Swanage.
 Services are provided for free and include clinics in the Swanage hospital, a day hospice in Wareham and a number of wellbeing activities, as well as bereavement support.